 The AR is a nuclear transcription factor with canonical AR activation regulated by the binding of the androgens such as testosterone or dihydrotestosterone (DHT).
-Thus, AR activity can be decreased by reduced levels of steroidal ligands (testosterone, DHT) or the presence of compounds interfering with ligand binding to the receptor (Davey & Grossmann, 2016; Gao et al., 2005).
+Thus, AR activity can be decreased by reduced levels of steroid ligands (testosterone, DHT) or the presence of compounds interfering with ligand binding to the receptor (Davey & Grossmann, 2016; Gao et al., 2005).

 In the inactive state, AR is sequestered in the cytoplasm of cells by molecular chaperones.
 In the classical (genomic) AR signaling pathway, AR activation causes dissociation of the chaperones, AR dimerization and translocation to the nucleus to modulate gene expression.
-AR binds to the androgen response element (Davey & Grossmann, 2016; Gao et al., 2005).
-AR does not, however, act alone in regulating gene transcription, but together with other co-factors that may differ between cells and tissues and life stages.
-In this way, the functional consequence of AR activation is cell- and tissue-dependent.
+AR binds to the androgen response element (ARE) (Davey & Grossmann, 2016; Gao et al., 2005).
+Notably, for transcriptional regulation the AR is closely associated with other co-factors that may differ between cells, tissues and life stages.
+In this way, the functional consequence of AR activation is cell- and tissue-specific.
+This dependency on co-factors such as the SRC proteins also means that stressors affecting recruitment of co-activators to AR can result in decreased AR activity (Heinlein & Chang, 2002).